 Cost of healthcare in Oman

-Health insurance is a must when moving to Oman, and most companies will offer it for you and your entire family as part of the employment package.
+Health insurance is mandatory when moving to Oman, with employers now legally required to provide coverage for all expat workers and their families.
+Most companies include this as part of the employment package.
 Be sure to check the terms and conditions of any insurance offered to ensure it covers dental, optical and mental healthcare too.

 Cost of living in Oman chart

-Note that prices may vary depending on location and service provider.
-The table below is based on average prices for Muscat in September 2024.
+Prices are listed in Omani rials (OMR) and may vary depending on the product and service provider.
+The list below shows average prices for Muscat in September 2025.

 Accommodation (monthly rent)